cmtoner/retrosheets_we_wpa/README.md

 MLB Win Expectancy and Win Probability Added (part 2)

-Selecting and evaluating the final model candidates: (1) a stand-alone classification tree, (2) a stand-alone artifical neural network, and (3) an ensemble of logistic regression classifiers.
+Selecting and evaluating the final model candidates: (1) a stand-alone classification tree, (2) a stand-alone artificial neural network, and (3) an ensemble of logistic regression classifiers.